 and generally can provide a definitive answer.
 Accordingly, we no longer offer prenatal testing.

 Heterozygote Carrier Detection by Granulocytes (Polymorphonuclear Leukocytes): There is some overlap between heterozygotes

-and control individuals, but in most cases heterozygosity can be determined presumptively with granulocyte preparations (see above).
+and control individuals, but in most cases heterozygotes are well discriminated from the control range with granulocyte preparations (see above).